rushikeshnayakavadi/OIBSIB/README.md

 Table of Contents:

-About the Internship
+1.About the Internship
-Tools and Technologies Utilized
+2.Tools and Technologies Utilized
-Projects Completed
+3.Projects Completed
-Getting Started
+4.Getting Started
-Contribution Guidelines
+5.Contribution Guidelines
-Contact Information
+6.Contact Information
-About the Internship
+7.About the Internship

 The Oasis Infobyte Data Science virtual internship program, offered by Oasis Infobyte, provides hands-on learning experiences in the fields of data science, machine learning, and artificial intelligence.